 We don't know what causes them, but we do know that a nerve in your face is involved, creating intense pain around one of your eyes.
 It's so bad that most people can't sit still and will often pace during an attack.
 Cluster headaches can be more severe than a migraine, but they usually don't last as long.

 These are the least common type of headaches, affecting less than 1 in 1,000 people.
 Men get them more than women do.
-You usually start getting them before you're age 30.
+You usually start getting them before age 30.
 Cluster headaches may disappear completely (go into remission) for months or years, but they can come back without any warning.

 You get a cluster headache when a specific nerve pathway in the base of your brain is activated.
 That signal seems to come from a deeper part of the brain called the hypothalamus, where the "internal biological clock" that controls your sleep and wake cycles lives.